matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

    can assume that any client which can handle edits can also display replies natively.

-   XXX: make Riot do this
+   XXX: make Element do this

 What power level do you need to be able to edit other people's messages, and how does it fit in with fedeation event auth rules?